 Although solely the grave is adorned, this tomb, tucked away within the West vale, is noted for its scenes of Ay searching river horses and fishing within the marshes (scenes typically found within the tombs of nobles, not royalty), and for a wall that includes twelve baboons, representing the twelve hours of the night, when that the West vale or gully Al Guru (Valley of the Monkeys) is known as.

 It appears Tutankhamun additionally planned to be buried within the West vale, till his early death saw his successor Ay ‘switch’ tombs.
-Tutankhamun was buried in a grave (KV 62) within the ancient section of the vale of the Kings, whereas Ay himself took over the grave Tutankhamun had begun at the pinnacle of the West vale.
-The grave is accessed by a dust road that leads aloof from the parking lot at the vale of the Kings and winds for nearly 2km up a desolate vale past sheer rock cliffs.
-Recapturing the atmosphere (and silence) once found within the neighbor vale of the Kings makes it definitely worth the visit.
+Tutankhamun was buried in a grave (VK 62) within the ancient section of the valley of the Kings, whereas Ay himself took over the grave Tutankhamun had begun at the pinnacle of the West vale.
+The grave is accessed by a dust road that leads aloof from the parking lot at the valley of the Kings and winds for nearly 2km up a desolate vale past sheer rock cliffs.
+Recapturing the atmosphere (and silence) once found within the neighborhood vale of the Kings makes it definitely worth the visit.

 What's more, the Valley of the Monkeys is an enclosed valley on Mount Qurna, west of the city of Luxor.
 It resembles the Valley of the Kings in topography and geography.
 It is surrounded by mountain ranges to the south, east and west, and is called the Valley of the Apes, or the Valley of the West.

 There's a really neat place in Luxor called The Banana Island In Luxor | Gezira El-Mozh Luxor.
 It's a special place where you can learn all about a long time ago in Egypt.
 Inside the hotel, you can feel what it was like to live in Egypt a long time ago and see all the awesome things they had back then.